-Being an insecure woman or man signals the downfall of a relationship but is also a reassurance of how much you love your partner.
-Dr. Neelu Khanna says, ‘Respect the other person’s challenges to sort out issues of insecurity.
-Practice better time management so that you are there when they need to talk.’
+Should you choose to start the relationship anyhow, be mindful of not projecting your insecurities on the other person.
+Dr. Neelu Khanna says, “Respect the other person’s challenges to sort out issues of insecurity.
+Practice better time management so that you are there when they need to talk.”

 10. You will have to be situationally aware

-Being in a long-distance relationship calls for being a lot more careful about your actions.
+Being in a long-distance relationship requires you to be a lot more careful about your actions and choices.
 You may have to be mindful about how your actions may affect your partner when they are already feeling distant from you.
-If hanging out with someone your partner does not like or drinking with a group of friends and forgetting to tell them your plans can really torment them, then don’t do it.
+If hanging out with someone your partner does not like or not informing them about your whereabouts can really torment them, then don’t do it.

 It is not always that your partner is suspicious or doubtful.
 They may trust you but try not to give them reasons to worry too much.
-Your partner may feel powerless in such a situation and you do not want them to lose morale and have low self esteem.
+Your partner may feel powerless in such a situation and that can get channeled in the form of angry outbursts or fights.

 From good morning texts to sending pictures of your breakfast bagels, a routine can be helpful because it feels like one is constantly involved.

-12. Being online will be your new best friend
+12. Being online will be your new normal

 13. You will have to do things with your phone